 To improve your deliverability, Mailchimp automatically adds default authentication to your marketing emails.
 Domainkeys Identified Mail (DKIM) authentication is a sender identification tool that protects email senders and their recipients from spam, forgery, and phishing.

-In this article, you'll learn the benefits of authentication.
+In this article, you'll learn the benefits of email domain authentication.

-Authentication is critical to the delivery of your campaign, and works like a license plate for email.
-It provides a trackable identifier that shows your subscriber's internet service provider you're a legitimate sender, and it helps your campaign arrive in the inbox.
+Authentication is critical to the delivery of your email from Mailchimp, and works like a license plate.
+It provides a trackable identifier that shows your recipient’s internet service provider you're a legitimate sender, and it helps your email arrive in their inbox.

-- You automatically get DKIM and SPF authentication on all your campaigns.
+- You automatically get DKIM authentication on all your email campaigns.

 - Since our authentication is enabled by default, you don't have to edit any advanced settings like DNS records.

-It's not possible to turn off MailChimp's authentication.
-However, you can set up your own authentication instead, which provides some additional deliverability benefits.
+It's not possible to turn off Mailchimp's authentication.
+However, you can set up your own authentication instead, which provides additional deliverability benefits.

-If you use your own email domain, we recommend you set up your own DKIM and SPF authentication.
-This way, MailChimp will be permitted to display your domain's information in your email header, which can help improve your delivery rates and make your campaigns look more professional.
+If you use your own email domain, we recommend you set up your own DKIM authentication.
+This way, Mailchimp will be permitted to display your domain's information in your email header, which can help improve your delivery rates and make your campaigns look more professional.